During these uncertain times businesses are making many difficult decisions which are constantly changing and adapting.

-Our government advice and FAQs page is updated with the latest on the likes of social distancing, track and trace and current travel restrictions.
+Our government advice and FAQs page is updated with the latest on the likes of social distancing and track and trace.
 This is a helpful resource to keep you and your staff complying with the guidance.

 Staff training is vital and should increase confidence, ensuring they feel that their workplace is a place that values their safety.
 This can also help demonstrate that businesses are taking the COVID-19 risks seriously and have adapted their working environment accordingly.

 Starting a conversation about mental health doesn't have to be difficult.

 It’s important to check in with your staff and make sure that they are coping with the ongoing changes.

 As so many of us continue to work from home, we know that it can be isolating; ensure you and your team have regular check-ins virtually.
 By now we have worked out which online tool that works for staff whether it's Microsoft teams, a conference call facility like Skype or by phone.

 Make sure these regular check-ins are scheduled in advance with your team members: have some daily scheduled chat time with each of them and regular time in the diary as a team.
 Mind.org recommends encouraging your team to complete a Wellness Action Plan and encourage them to share this with you.

 Provide and promote access to mental health support for all employees, including awareness raising, and tools and techniques to manage mental health.